ahsaxyz/metricon-labs/security.md

 ## Security

-Metricon is being developed with security as a primary design consideration
+Metricon is being developed with security as a primary design consideration.

 All vault logic, transaction routing mechanisms, and execution flows are designed to maintain verifiable on-chain behavior while minimizing unnecessary exposure of user activity patterns.